j-marchadier/Scrap-Dashbaord-Crypto/README.md

 * <u> Purple </u> : Predict values bases on AMIRA model (Seasonal AutoRegressive Integrated Moving Average)

-To be deploy every where the application, we create a docker network with a docker compose to create 3 containers : MongoDB, PyScraping and PyFlask.
+To make our application deployable everywhere, we made a docker network with a docker compose to create 3 containers : MongoDB, PyScraping and PyFlask.

 ##Getting Started
 ### Prerequisites

-* <u>Docker</u> is install and update.
+* <u>Docker</u> is installed and updated.

 * Enough space (1,5 Go).